shall we swim today?

 Current Prediction

-ebbing at 0.3 knots and is getting weaker.
+ebbing at 0.2 knots and is at its weakest (slack).

 An outgoing ebb tide